lahkokkk/Web-shope/README.md

 # E-commerce Project

-This project is a Shopee clone with an admin panel, built using HTML, Tailwind CSS, and JavaScript.
+This project is a Aika Shop with an admin panel, built using HTML, Tailwind CSS, and JavaScript.
 It uses a JSONbin-like API for product data management.

 ## Pages
 - `index.html`: The main customer-facing storefront.